cse210-spring21-team4/cse210-tc03/README.md

 # Sarah
 I'm an EE major and I currently live in Utah.
 I will graduate in about two years.
 I worked as a math tutor for 3 years and really enjoyed it.
 I only stopped to focus more of my time on school.

+# Mireya
+I'm a BYU student from Peru, but living in the US.
+I'm pursuing a Bachelor's degree on Applied Technology.